xorza/zig-opengl-sdl2-glew/README.md

-Zig sample project with statically links SDL2 library and initializes a window.
+Sample Zig project linked with SDL2 and GLEW libraries.
+Initializes a window and OpenGLContext.